 - enable you to consider the contexts in which reviews are produced and used, and gain more general insights into research methodology and knowledge production

-This module complements the progressively advanced Research Engagement, Participation and Impact and the Methods of Research Synthesis modules.
+This module complements the progressively advanced Research Engagement, Participation and Impact and the Systematic reviews: meta-analysis, qualitative synthesis, and mixed methods synthesis modules.

 'If you want to carry out a successful systematic review, this is the course for you!'